Elizabeth's Kitchen Diary

 Of course, I forgot a lantern this time, so the only light we had was the daylight coming in from the sea entrance.
 The sound of the waves washing over the large boulders at the sea entrance of the cave was slightly intimidating for the smaller children, but once we were inside and our eyes adjusted it was magical!

-I’ve never been in a proper cave before, and I was worried about feeling claustrophobic.
-I surprised myself by not being phased about all those tonnes of solid rock above my head.
+I’d never been in a proper cave before, and I was worried about feeling claustrophobic.
+I surprised myself by not being phased by all those tonnes of solid rock above my head.

-Our youngest had seen quite enough though, and so we headed back to the surface to find a sheltered spot for our lunch of sandwiches wrapped in paper, fresh fruit, some leftover Easter eggs and a bottle each of the new Tracker On the Go drinks in chocolate chip and golden syrup flavours.
+Our youngest had seen quite enough, though, and so we headed back to the surface to find a sheltered spot for our lunch of sandwiches wrapped in paper, fresh fruit and some leftover Easter eggs.

 Burra Smugglers Cave